 It’s 2021, and data fetching on the web still sucks.
 This is crazy!

-If you’re building a web app at scale you have plenty of options for data management:
+If you’re building a web app at scale you have plenty of options for data fetching, transport, caching, and management:

-But none of these do everything well.
+Each of these does a few things well, leaving the rest to you.
 What do you need to do well to be a good data fetching library?

 - Consistency when fetching data.
 When your app fetches new data, the UI should automatically update everywhere that data is used.